-CHOC Children’s is the only institution in Orange County to offer extracorporeal life support (ECLS), also referred to as extracorporeal membrane oxygenation (ECMO).
-CHOC helped pioneer this lifesaving technology as one of the first institutions to use it more than 40 years ago.
-Today, we are one of 46 centers in the world to receive a three-year designation as an Extracorporeal Life Support Organization Center of Excellence and we provide the only ECLS transport unit in Orange County.
+CHOC Children’s helped pioneer this lifesaving technology as one of the first institutions to use it more than 40 years ago.
+Today, we are one of the few centers in the world to receive a platinum-level Extracorporeal Life Support Organization (ELSO) Award of Excellence in Life Support, as well as a three-year designation as an Extracorporeal Life Support Organization Center of Excellence.
+CHOC is also the only institution in Orange County to offer extracorporeal life support (ECLS), also referred to as extracorporeal membrane oxygenation (ECMO), and to provide the only ECLS transport in Orange County.

 ECLS supports the heart and lungs by taking over the heart’s pumping function and the lung’s oxygen exchange until they can recover from injury, surgery or illness.
 When necessary, the machine can also be set up to support only the heart or only the lungs as needed.

 ECLS at CHOC uses state-of-the-art centrifugal pumps with patients of all ages throughout CHOC Children’s, including in our operating suites, neonatal intensive care unit, pediatric intensive care unit, cardiovascular intensive care unit and emergency department.
 This latest form of ECLS technology requires less blood and has a lower risk of blood clotting than previous technology.

 ECLS Team of Experts